 - exchange scientific information to enhance cooperation and develop linkages between Australia and China.

-- Stream 2 Trade missions funding – Applicants can apply for a maximum of $12,500 (GST inclusive) for a trade mission activity.
+Stream 2 Trade missions funding: There is no minimum amount for this activity; applicants can apply for a maximum of $15,000 (GST exclusive) for this activity.

 - sanitary and phytosanitary training

 Eligible activities must directly relate to the project and can include: